 Located in the foothills of the Himalayas, the Indian city of Dehradun is home to Pestalozzi World’s Indian Village which was established in 2004.

 It is a home away from home for 90 girls and 48 boys.
 About one-third of its children are Indian, one-third are from Nepal, and the families of the other third are Tibetan refugees.

 Dehradun is also home to a number of high-quality secondary schools which are pleased to enroll PestalozziWorld students.
-Despite being seemingly close to Nepal, students must spend many hours on a bus through the mountains just to get to the national border.
+Every morning, the children travel to these schools by bus.

 In the evenings after school and at weekends they: Play sports such as football and volleyball; Tend their organic gardens; Learn skills such as carpentry, cookery and needlework; Participate in clubs such as art, dance and drama; and Help prepare meals and keep their surroundings clean and well maintained.